20 Common Tomato Plant Problems and How to Fix Them

 - What they are: Spider mites are difficult to see because they’re so tiny, but you can clearly see the damage they leave behind.
 Mites scuttle along the stems and leaves, piercing the leaves to feed on the juices.
 Eventually, tomato leaves look stippled and bronzed, with damage to the plant’s leaf structure.

 - What to do about them: The best method for treating spider mites on tomato plants is to use a neem oil spray.
-Another option is insecticidal soap, which also offers an effective organic treatment for spider mites.
+Another option is insecticidal soap, which also offers a treatment for spider mites.

 Not Just Bugs: Bird Problems